 Even if your tenants prioritize comfort and convenience, they’d still appreciate it if you add products to improve home security.
 Consider adding smart locks that would only open to authorized tenants or smart doorbells that would allow your tenants to see the person at the door before opening it.
 Convenient and customizable security will help solidify their sense of safety, security, and comfort.

-Consider also adding smart outdoor lighting, which can detect movement and illuminate a tenant when he arrives home at night or cast light on a potential burglar.
+Also, think of adding smart outdoor lighting, which can detect movement and turn on when the tenant arrives home at night or cast light on a potential burglar.
 Adding smart cameras is also a good idea to help discourage possible vandalism, burglaries, and other security problems.

 Finally, don’t forget the smart carbon monoxide and smoke detectors.
 These devices are good investments, which can provide protection to tenants and your property from smoke and fire damage.